 - Fish free

 - And many more

 Consumers want to be able to look at the packaging and determine at a glance whether or not the product they want to purchase meets their dietary or lifestyle challenges.
 With the understanding of food allergies increasing, and consumers becoming more aware of the overall affect of certain ingredients on their health, demand for ‘free from’ labeling is on the rise.

 Even within the rise of ‘free from’ labeling, there’s unique challenges being presented to manufacturers.
 Often, products that are being used to replace allergens have an allergen classification themselves.
 For instance, if nuts are being used to provide protein and fat content, or ingredients like eggs and milk are being used to bind ingredients together a product that is gluten free, then the ‘free from’ labeling needs increases.

 As consumer awareness grows, and the desire of food manufacturers to have better traceability, it is likely that more front of pack claims will appear.
-At Griffin-Rutgers, we can put our expertise and knowledge to work to make sure that your labeling systems, such as the QL-300 or QL-120 tabletop label printers, provide clear ‘free from’ labeling to meet your packaging needs.
+At Griffin-Rutgers, we can put our expertise and knowledge to work to make sure that your labeling systems provide clear ‘free from’ labeling to meet your packaging needs.